Brussels Metro: Rolling stock

 The Brussels Metro is served by 217 carriages of M1-M5 series, manufactured by La Brugeoise et Nivelles, ACEC, Bombardier Transportation, Alstom and CAF and delivered between 1976 and 1999, as well as 21 six-car trainsets of the new M6 series (also known as "Boa"), manufactured by CAF and delivered between 2007 and 2012.
 A new train type known as M7 series was commissioned on lines 1 and 5 in 2021 and will support full automation.

 Future

-A new metro line will be created from Brussels-North through Schaerbeek towards Bordet.
+A new metro line 3 is being created from Brussels-North through Schaerbeek towards Bordet.
 The plan was finally approved in 2013, aiming to start construction in 2018 and operation in 2022.
 Eventually, this would be linked up with a new southbound line to Uccle (Héros/Helden), which will not be finished before 2025.

 In 2021, the premetro line from Brussels-North to Albert, the route of tram lines 3 and 4, is being upgraded and will be incorporated into the new metro line 3.
 The present Lemonnier station will be replaced by a new station named after Toots Thielemans under the Avenue de Stalingrad/Stalingradlaan.